 Jessika Lagarde, the co-founder of Women on Psychedelics, explores how various psychoactive substances can treat mental health issues including depression, eating disorders, PTSD, and addiction.

 Although all genders are susceptible to mental health issues, women's mental health has shown to be disproportionately affected by problems including depression, anxiety and somatic complaints.

-These disorders affect approximately one in three people in our society, constituting a serious global health problem, especially in wake of the COVID-19 crisis.
+These disorders affect approximately one in three people in our society, constituting a serious global health problem.
 Traditional therapy and pharmaceutical drugs are failing where studies suggest psychedelic medicine succeeds.

 As the psychedelic renaissance booms, here are four major women's mental health issues that psychoactive substances like psilocybin, MDMA, ayahuasca, ibogaine, and ketamine can help relieve.

 Studies show that women have twice as much depression as men.
 Hormonal changes are one of the factors that contribute to women being more predisposed to depression, as well as other disorders.
 Symptoms of depression are more frequent during the pregnancy and puerperium period than at other stages of a woman's life.